aristeia/zarvox/README.md

 Zarvox has six main components to it:

-1. Music finder
+0. Music finder (Not yet implemented)
  - Takes suggestions from 5. and finds downloads for them
- - Additionally downloads new trending releases
+ - Additionally downloads new trending releases and top releases by popularity
- - "Given a list of artist/album pairs, download the albums from what.cd"
+ - "Given a list of pairs of artists::String[] and album::String, download them from what.cd"

-2. Downloader
+1. Downloader
- - Some already-build program to download the music from 1. and save it to the hard disk
+ - Download large amounts of metadata on albums/artists/songs/genres/etc.
- - Additionally, backups & redundancy need to be structured
+ - "Given a string keyword about what music metadata to download, download it & store it to database"

- - "Given a folder of torrent files, queue them with rtorrent"
+2. Postprocessor

-3. Postprocessor
+ - Takes a finished downloaded album and stores its path and file metadata to the database
- - Takes a finished download and gets metadata for it, including explicity, from online
+ -  Additionally, can update other database info by a keyword arg
  - Loads metadata into database w/ file paths
- - "Given an album, get its metadata online and load some album & some song metadata into DB"
+ - "Given an album or a keyword arg, update some metadata for the database"

-4. Database
+3. Database
- - Literally just create a Postgres database
+ - Create a Postgres database
  - Holds music metadata, liner metadata, playlist data, and intrarelational genre data — "Two goals: satisfy playlist generator’s need of initial & additional songs per a general genre, a specific subgenre twist or two, safe harbor, and satisfy playlist finder’s need of time+genre+next_genre+safeharbor based playlist"

-5. Playlist generator
+4. Playlist generator
  - Take several criteria into account before generating playlist (genre, certain genre/subgenre attributes, safe harbor?)
  - Datamine trending & well-loved music by genre, but also in terms of genre, from what.cd, spotify, pandora(?), last.fm, rateyourmusic, etc.
  - Use these to generate playlists, keeping in mind safe harbor, genre, and subgenre attributes (requires complicated algorithm)